aubreywullschleger/indecision-app/README.md

 ---
 ### Indecision app + course challenge solutions

-Personal repo for The Complete React Developer Course by Andrew Mead.
+Personal repo for The Complete React Developer Course by Andrew Mead used as a refresher.
 This repo includes the indecision app built during the course and solved course challenges.